sybil-linan/linan.github.io/index.md

 - 🎓 Knowledge of linguistics, especially phonetics and dialects of Chinese.
 - 📱 Tool usage in my academic and daily life.
 - 💻 Notes of learning processing.
 (Praat Script, Python and R, etc..)
-- 📷 Photos taken by myself & watercolor paintings.
-[My instagram page](https://www.instagram.com/linansybil/)
+- 📷 Photos taken by myself & watercolor paintings. [linan's instagram](https://www.instagram.com/linansybil/)
 - 💡 Other essays.

 ---